Bill Laxton: Expansion

 In 1976, Laxton was drafted from the Tigers by the Seattle Mariners in the expansion draft.
-On April 8, 1977, Laxton earned his first career win as the winning pitcher in the Mariners' first ever win.
+On April 8, 1977, Laxton earned his first career win as the winning pitcher in the Mariners' first ever win (which was their third game overall).
 Laxton pitched the top of the ninth, and the Mariners scored two in the bottom of the inning for a come-from-behind, 7–6 win over the California Angels.

 Career's end

 Before season's end, Laxton had been traded to the Cleveland Indians, and after the 1977 season would never pitch in the majors again.
 He started the 1978 season in the minor leagues with the Portland Beavers.
 The Indians traded him in midseason, sending him back to the Padres for Dave Freisleben.
 He finished the year with the Hawaii Islanders, then retired.

 Laxton's son, Brett, pitched in the major leagues in 1999–2000 for the Oakland Athletics and Kansas City Royals.